3 Ways to Decide How Much to Save for College

 Choose the right goal for you, then get started!

 When it comes to paying for college, the earlier you begin, the better.
 But getting started can be overwhelming.
 The cost of college is rising—it’s expected to double in the next 10 years—and there’s a host of other unknowns to plan for.
 Public or private university?
 In-state or out of state?
-Will your child get scholarships?
+Could your child get scholarships?
 What about grad school?

 Luckily, you don’t need to know the answers to all these questions to start saving.
 Here are a few of the most helpful strategies for deciding how much to save for college.